ibab/lhcb-merge-event/README.md

+# MergeEvent

-# DaVinci package for merging data from several events
+A DaVinci package for merging data from several events into one.